rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

 in turn use those with things like network calls—the exact example we started out with at the beginning of the chapter!

+Up next, let’s look at how we can work with *sequences* of futures.

 [futures]: ch17-01-futures-and-syntax.html#what-are-futures